 - Liaison to CIT & Center for Teaching Excellence for academic technology (such as course websites, course content archiving, digital literacies, etc.) strategy development, and service coordination & delivery

-Associate University Librarian, Digital Scholarship & Preservation Services
+Associate University Librarian, Scholarly Resources & Preservation Services

 Scholarly Communication Services